-Technology and online security see continuous enhancements each year, but unfortunately, not those enhancements have not been enough to protect databases from being breached by hackers.
-According to a December 2016 report by the Identity Theft Resource Center, over 35 million records were exposed to hackers this year, with nearly a thousand total breaches.
+Technology and online security see continuous enhancements each year, but unfortunately, not those upgrades have not been enough to protect databases from being breached by hackers.
+According to a December 2017 report by the Identity Theft Resource Center, over 174 million records were exposed to hackers in 2017, with well over a thousand total breaches.
 If your information is ever part of a data breach, you need to be ready to protect yourself from complications related to identity theft.

-How to know if your personal data has been compromised
+How to know if your data has been compromised

 In most cases, a company will notify you via email or postal mail after they discover a data breach.
 They will likely tell you what specific information has been stolen, and if things like your name, email address, username, password, mailing address, Social Security number, and financial account numbers were taken.